-OMAHA (DTN) -- Continued La Nina related issues in South America and a variable forecast in the southern U.S. Plains are the primary weather features for the commodity market's attention Tuesday.
+OMAHA (DTN) -- Unchanged conditions in the South America forecast and prospects for moisture in the U.S. Southern Plains are the primary weather features for the commodity market's attention Tuesday.

 HOT AND DRY ARGENTINA FORECAST